top of page

 Want to get tested?

-Testing is a simple cheek swab test that can be done from home and costs around £89.
-More in-depth DNA testing starts from around £200
+Testing is a simple cheek swab test or finger prick blood test that can be done from home and costs around £89.
+More in-depth DNA testing starts from around £210

 Contact The Root Cause Clinic to find out more.